-Enrichment The APEX The APEX is Copleston Sixth Form's unique enrichment programme of guided and selfstudy activities designed to help students understand more about themselves, their community and the wider world.
+I went on to apply for higher education.
+I even got the chance to participate in an academic poster competition on the topic of my choice (which I won!).These two projects were really informative and inspirational whilst also providing me with unique experiences and qualities to include in my personal statement, students from both universities also read over my personal statement and provided me with invaluable feedback.
+The university application process can be very scary and very stressful, especially when it comes to writing your personal statement.
+This is the time when it's most important to be able to reach out and ask for help, and the comfortable environment that Copleston creates allows the chance for just that.
+I couldn't count how many teachers read over my personal statement, even teachers that I didn't know, to ensure it sounded sophisticated and reflected me as a person and the message I was trying to convey.
+I was one of the few lucky students with the privilege of knowing what exactly I wanted to do and where I wanted to go after sixth form but if you don't know what you want to do at this stage that's perfectly fine.
+Sixth form is a time for exploring different paths and discovering what it is you truly enjoy and what you find might surprise you.
+Copleston provides so many different opportunities and wide range of subjects to explore.
+The support and encouragement from all the staff is endless and it truly has been some of the best years of my life.
+Good luck!
+Enrichment The APEX The APEX is Copleston Sixth Form's unique enrichment programme of guided and self-study activities designed to help students understand more about themselves, their community and the wider world.
 THE APEX is about enabling students to develop as individuals and as global citizens as well as helping to equip them with the tools, knowledge and experience needed for future careers and university or job applications, encouraging them to aim high in all aspects of their academic, personal and social development.
 The APEX begins in tutor time, with a set of activities written to help students explore a particular theme.
-Students will ALL be expected to get involved in discussions and complete tasks in their booklet and they will watch videos and learn about inspiring people from the UK.
+Students are expected to get involved in discussions and complete tasks in their booklet and they will watch videos and learn about inspiring people from the UK.
 Each year group across the school will cover the same themes each week, so students are encouraged to engage in conversations with staff and other students beyond their own tutor group and to look for links to the lesson content.
 The APEX continues into enrichment lessons, with a set of personal development activities and a huge range of additional activities to extend and enhance subject knowledge and understanding of the world.
-Students can choose from webinars or short courses, or they can select tasks to look deeper into the topics covered during tutor time.
-The APEX will also extend beyond tutor time and enrichment lessons.
-There are lots of opportunities for extension activities which students should be completing as part of their independent study.
-Students will be expected to build up a folder of work and will have regular meetings and
+Students can choose from webinars or short courses, or they can select tasks that look deeper into the topics covered during tutor time.
+The APEX also extends beyond tutor time and enrichment lessons.
+There are lots of opportunities for extension activities which students can complete as part of their independent study.
+Students will build up a folder of work and will have regular